An overview of the video topics presented at our General Meetings in recent years.

 2018 General Meetings

-Mar 15: Dr. Tom Nash on “The Importance of Music in Your Video” (no General Meeting was held in February due to our 8th “Academy” Award Banquet held February 24)
+March 15: Dr. Tom Nash on “The Importance of Music in Your Video” (No General Meeting was held in February due to our 8th “Academy” Award Banquet held February 24.)

 2017 General Meetings

 November 16: Sally Rubin, Chapman University Film Faculty, “Steps in Making A Documentary Film”

 October 19: John Kelly, “Pre-Production: The Art of Fixing Problems That Haven’t Happened Yet”